climatechange-ai-tutorials/mobility-demand/README.md

 Please refer to these [GitHub instructions](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project#about-forking) to open a pull request via the "fork and pull request" workflow.

-All pull requests will be reviewed by members of the Climate Change AI Tutorials team for relevance, accuracy, and conciseness.
+Pull requests will be reviewed by members of the Climate Change AI Tutorials team for relevance, accuracy, and conciseness.

 ## Cite
 ```